samya-ak/sync-it/README.md

 ## Getting Started

 This is an example of how you may set up this project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these simple steps.

 ### Installation